absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 data to the CPU.
 If that linear operator is then followed by a ReLU operator, it will have to do the whole thing over again.
 Compile the ReLU code for the GPU, allocate buffers, transfer, execute, transfer back.
 Then possibly deallocate.
+In a slightly more optimized program, we could of course compile the GPU operations ahead of time and merely load the compiled artifacts.

 This is a suboptimal way to accomplish this.
 But it is highly flexible and we're gonna do it anyways!
 Don't worry about the 'how' too much, I'll go into greater detail further down the page.

 ## Building the Linear Node
 Okay, so let's try building the linear operator again, but this time on the GPU!
 Don't worry too much about